 What is it worth?
-Both of these were gifts, so not much!
-The model 8 being more sensitive is probably a better investment, you should be able to buy a model 8 MkII for £40 or so which you will find equally as good as the later models which often sell for much more.
+Both of these were gifts, so lets say £10.
+The model 8 being more sensitive is probably a better investment, you should be able to buy a model 8 MkII or MkIII for £20 or so which you will find equally as good as the later models which often sell for much more.

 What is the difference between this model and the earlier one?

 has two additional resistors and terminals to measure power factor

 (with an additional unit) but is otherwise electrically the same